 The adjustable waist features a variance of 2 inches, while three adjustable straps enable a secure fit around the lower legs.
 A convenient gear pocket holds a felling wedge.
 This set of chaps meets OSHA regulations and comes in waist sizes ranging from 36 inches to 42 inches.

-With its four layers of protection, including a 1,200-denier polyester outer shell with a water- and oil-resistant protective coating, the Forester Chainsaw Safety Chaps with Pocket meet OSHA safety standards.
+With its four layers of protection, including a 1,200-denier polyester outer shell with a water- and oil-resistant protective coating, FORESTER’s chaps meet OSHA safety standards.
 The wraparound style provides protection around the legs.

 An adjustable waist fits sizes ranging from 28 inches to 44 inches, allowing these pants to accommodate multiple chainsaw operators.
 Length options include short, regular, and long, meeting heights ranging from 5 feet to 6 feet 4 inches.
-Features include a 6-by-6-inch pocket, which is large enough to hold a felling wedge.
-These chaps come in a variety of colors, including safety yellow and forest green.
+Features include a 6-by-6-inch pocket—large enough to hold a felling wedge.

 When teetering on the branch of a tree while operating a chainsaw, it’s essential to have full protection, like from Notch Armorflex Chainsaw Protective Pants.
 Unlike apron or wraparound chaps, these pants provide complete protection for both the front and back of the entire leg.
 The fabric consists of five-layer Avertic Engtex material that resists cutting and abrasions.